opencog/atomspace/opencog/atomspace/README.md

-* Pattern Matching -- Need to hold temporary results computed during the traverse, which may be discarded later, if the traverse is unsuccusssful (unsatisfiable).
+* Pattern Matching -- Need to hold temporary results computed during the traverse, which may be discarded later, if the traverse is unsuccessful (unsatisfiable).
 Temporary atoms arise in several different ways, including by black-box user-written code that might get triggered during the traverse phase.
-The patten matcher creates a temporary "transient" atomspace, which is cleared at the end of each traverse.
+The pattern matcher creates a temporary "transient" atomspace, which is cleared at the end of each traverse.